 Par 4 - Yellow 263m, white 273m, blue 278m

 Hopefully you got the hang of this hole the first time around and are ready to own it.
 This time you tee off from an easier position so there is no need to hit a driver that could get you into trouble.
 Take a club that leaves you with a short to mid iron to the flag and stay away from the right side of the green and that steep bank that will leave you cursing if your ball ends up down there.

 Par 4 - Yellow 268m, white 274m, blue 314m

 Here’s another good chance for a par.
 You don’t have to hit it long, just straight, leaving an iron into a green that slopes gently from back to front.
-But stray and you’ll wish you included your waders and chainsaw in your bag.
+But stray and you’ll wish you included your waders or chainsaw in your bag.
 In the unlikely event that your tee shot hits the overhead power lines, you must replay it without penalty.

 Par 4 - Yellow 326m, while 337m, blue 349m

 This is a tough finishing hole that has stained many a scorecard.
 The big hitters may be tempted to try to launch one over the tall trees on the right to shorten the hole which doglegs sharply to the right at about the 170m mark, but beware out of bounds is just beyond the trees bordering No 6 green.
 For most it is a smooth driver or three wood down the fairway to hopefully set up a clear shot at the green.
 Trees will block you out if you are too long or too short.
 Even with a good drive, you are faced with a long second into a green guarded by bunkers left and right.
 There is also the added danger of the river left and thick rough long and right.
 A par is a very good effort.
 Whatever you scored, don’t forget to celebrate your brilliance or plan your revenge with your mates in the clubrooms afterwards.